The13bit/junior/frontend/README.md

 **Feel free to explore further functionalities and enhance your frontend application.
 Consider adding features like user authentication, transaction history, or integrating with wallets for a more comprehensive dApp experience.
 Good luck, and happy coding!**

 ---

+## Added Transfer
+- Set the form wallet by typing in the claim input set the to address by typing in the Transfer column